 After giving birth to her son, Reece, Michelle took a five-week hiatus from class.
 “After my break, I was rejuvenated and ready to finish my education.
 I pushed forward, and after a year of online coursework I felt comfortable returning to campus.”
-Michelle finished her senior year on campus, and graduated cum laude with her Bachelor of Arts in Business Administration in December 2010.
+Michelle finished her senior year on the Clinton campus, and graduated cum laude with her Bachelor of Arts in Business Administration in December 2010.
 “The feeling I had when I saw my family’s smiling faces is indescribable.
 We all worked so hard, and gave up so much, so that I could walk on that stage and receive my diploma.”

 Michelle says her decision to finish college was “the hardest and wisest decision I have ever made.
 I am not going to lie - I cried some nights when I had to choose homework over spending time with Reece.
 But those nights paid off.
 When I started college, I was an 18-year-old adolescent with no idea what I wanted to do with my life.
 I just wanted to play volleyball.
 Of course I still want to find a good job and make lots of money - who wouldn’t?
 But now I am more concerned with showing my son that it is possible to complete an education regardless of barriers that others say are impossible to overcome.
 Right now, I just want to find a good job that allows me to be a mother and a provider.”